UCI-GDIM31/class-activities-Ji-Ying114/README.md

 ### w6
 1. other tools: https://docs.google.com/document/u/0/d/1wrY73yJ_km0ig2SehlUSuSx3rOOu84QnORwQ0mV305o/mobilebasic
 2. I added the float speed variable that controls the speed of the chasing of the bats.
 I built it in the batManager.
 Aside of that, I did not add any other member variables.
 The class only needs a chase() method to be called in the batManager.

+### w7
+The code in Step 2 changes the player character's position on the world axis but not on the local axis.
+The correct code is Translate().

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727